gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

  ```

+ <a name="transfer-account-link-polling"></a>

+# Perform a Transfer using an Account Link via the Polling Method

 Click the following buttons to perform take a recurring payment using following,Before that make sure that you have completed take a recurring payment scenario